0x1args/HauteCouture/docs/service-structure.md

 ## 6. HostSide

-`HostSide` is the umbrella layer that groups together the individual application hosts of a service — separately deployable entry points, each with its own configuration per environment.
+`HostSide` is the umbrella layer that groups together the individual application hosts of a service,separately deployable entry points, each with its own configuration per environment.
 Splitting the service into multiple hosts keeps background or auxiliary work from competing for the resources and threads of the main service, and gives the system flexibility to scale each part independently, including running multiple instances of a specific host.

 ### 6.1 HostSide.WebApi